Nissan Titan: 2020 refresh

 For 2020, Nissan unveiled a refreshed Titan and Titan XD.
 For 2020, the regular cab model was dropped from both the standard and XD lines, and King Cab models of the Titan XD were no longer available.
 The 5.0 L Cummins turbo-diesel V8 engine that was available on the heavier-duty Titan XD was also discontinued, leaving only the 5.6 L "Endurance" gasoline V8.
 A new nine-speed Jatco automatic transmission replaced the previous seven-speed automatic transmission.
 New for 2020 Nissan's V8 makes 400 hp and 413 lbft (up from 390 hp and 394 lbft.)
 The axle gear ratio on the standard Titan was also lowered from 2.93:1 ratio to 3.69:1.
 XD models gear ratio was lowered from 3.69:1 to a larger 4.083:1.
 New LED headlights were added to the front and rear of upper trims.
 A new optional 9-inch screen was added with high resolution as well as dual-panel panoramic moon roof.
 Safety upgrades include 360° safety shield standard which include lane departure warning, high-beam assist, auto emergency braking with pedestrian detection, rear auto braking, blind-spot warning, rear cross-traffic alert, traffic sign detection, and forward collision warning.
-Optional are intelligent cruise and intelligent driver alertness.
-Factory warranty was not changed from 100k or 5 years bumper to bumper.
+Optional were intelligent cruise and intelligent driver alertness.

 The Titan lineup was discontinued in Canada after the 2021 model year, citing low sales figures as the cause.

+In August 2023, Nissan confirmed that the Titan will be discontinued after the 2024 model year due to poor sales compared to the mid-size Frontier.
+They will be exiting the full-size truck segment to focus on building EV sedans.